Enter password to view case study

 Outcome

-52% straight-through processing rate at launch, with 3 underwriters handling 480 quotes/month
+52% straight-through processing rate at launch, now at 70%

 In parallel, getting multiple insurer interest enquiries, with new product lines in onboarding